SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 ### logger

-The `logger` setting is an ExpressServerLogger implementation used for improving logged messages with context and JSON structure.
-It enhances the logs in SSR by adding context, including the request's details, and structuring them as JSON.
+The `logger` setting is an `ExpressServerLogger` implementation that improves logged messages by providing context and by structuring the messages in JSON format.
+For example, SSR logs include the request's details, which are structured in JSON format.

 The logger property is optional.
 By default, the `DefaultExpressServerLogger` is used.
-For more, see [{% assign linkedpage = site.pages | where: "name", "server-side-rendering-contextual-logging.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/ssr/server-side-rendering-contextual-logging.md %})
+For more information, see [{% assign linkedpage = site.pages | where: "name", "server-side-rendering-contextual-logging.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/ssr/server-side-rendering-contextual-logging.md %})

 ## Troubleshooting